 - 1. Applying fundamental concepts, techniques and methodologies of the discipline to design a complex industrial or service system - 2.
 The relationships between various problems of different fields of IE/MANE - 3.
 Developing the ability to think critically - 4.
 Importance of conducting an independent research and integration of the findings through a proper project team work by demonstrating involvement in and support for team activities - 5.
 Importance of effective communication with team members, faculty and professionals in the field - 6.
+Simulating and predicting the behavior of system design alternatives under various valid conditions - 7.
 The importance of standards in engineering design